 It depends on how you use Smartsupp.
 But generally, yes.
 Visitors might fill personal data in pre-chat and offline form or during a chat conversation.
 Details about personal data processing can be found in our Data processing agreement (DPA).

-Personal data are stored in Germany and Czech republic.
-Both countries are member states of European Union.
+Personal data are stored in Germany a member states of European Union.

 See point 5.3 and Appendix 3 of our Data processing agreement (DPA) for details.

 Yes.
 As any modern sofware company we use professional server hosting and cloud infrastructure providers to make sure our data is secured by the latest standards.
 See Appendix 3 of our Data processing agreement (DPA) for list of sub-processors we use.

 Smartsupp allows you to collect name, e-mail address and phone number of visitors via pre-chat and offline form.